-- Required Minimum Distributions You are not required to take distributions from your Roth IRA during your lifetime (as required for Traditional and savings incentive match plan for employees of small employers (SIMPLE) IRAs).
+I. Required Minimum Distributions - You are not required to take distributions from your Roth IRA during your lifetime (as required for Traditional and savings incentive match plan for employees of small employers (SIMPLE) IRAs).
 However, your beneficiaries generally are required to take distributions from your Roth IRA after your death.
-See the section titled Beneficiary Payouts in this disclosure statement regarding beneficiaries' required minimum distributions. - J. Roth IRA Portability Your Roth IRA may be transferred to another Roth IRA of yours, rolled over to another Roth IRA of yours, may receive rollover contributions, or may receive conversion contributions, provided that all of the applicable rules are followed.
+See the section titled Beneficiary Payouts in this disclosure statement regarding beneficiaries' required minimum distributions.

+- J. Rollovers and Conversions Your Roth IRA may be rolled over to another Roth IRA of yours, may receive rollover contributions, or may receive conversion contributions, provided that all of the applicable rollover or conversion rules are followed.
 Rollover is a term used to describe a movement of cash or other property to your Roth IRA from another Roth IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
 Conversion is a term used to describe the movement of Traditional IRA or SIMPLE IRA assets to a Roth IRA.
 A conversion generally is a taxable event.
-The general portability rules are summarized below.
+The general rollover and conversion rules are summarized below.
 These transactions are often complex.
-If you have any questions regarding a transfer, rollover, or conversion, please see a competent tax advisor. - 1.
-Roth IRA-to-Roth IRA Transfers.
-You may transfer your Roth IRA to another Roth IRA at any time with no limits on the number of transfers that may be completed in a 12-month period.
-A transfer is the movement of assets directly from one Roth IRA to another and is not subject to taxation or the early distribution penalty tax.
-You may not transfer a Roth IRA to any other type of IRA, and you may not transfer a Traditional IRA or SIMPLE IRA to a Roth IRA. - Roth IRA-to-Roth IRA Rollovers.
+If you have any questions regarding a rollover or conversion, please see a competent tax advisor. - 1.
+Roth IRA-to-Roth IRA Rollovers.
 Assets distributed from your Roth IRA may be rolled over to the same Roth IRA or another Roth IRA of yours if the requirements of IRC Sec.
-408(d)(3) are met. - 3.
-IRA-to-IRA Rollover Restrictions.
-A distribution that is payable to you and is eligible to be rolled over from any IRA must be rolled over within 60 days after the distribution is received.
+408(d)(3) are met.
+A proper Roth IRA-to-Roth IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
 In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.
+Roth IRA assets may not be rolled over to other types of IRAs (e.g., Traditional IRA, SIMPLE IRA), or employer-sponsored retirement plans.

-Only one distribution from any IRA (Traditional, Roth, or SIMPLE) may be rolled over to another IRA in a 12-month period, regardless of the number of IRAs you own.
+You are permitted to roll over only one distribution from an IRA (Traditional, Roth, or SIMPLE) in a 12-month period, regardless of the number of IRAs you own.
 A distribution may be rolled over to the same IRA or to another IRA that is eligible to receive the rollover.

-For more information on rollover limitations, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at www.irs.gov.
+For more information on rollover limitations, you may wish to obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at www.irs.gov.